 ESP II will deliver the following outputs by June 2020:

-Output 2: Greater public understanding of an accountable social protection system
+Output 4: Increased public understanding of, and demand for, an accountable social protection system.